An Introduction to Containers and Microservices

 What Is a Service Mesh?

 The advent of cloud-native applications and containers created a need for a service mesh to deliver vital application services, such as load balancing.
-By contrast, trying to place and configure a physical hardware appliance load balancer at each location and every server is overly challenging and expensive.
+By contrast, trying to place and configure a physical hardware appliance load balancer at each location and every server is challenging and expensive.

 How Does a Service Mesh Work?